potnanny/application/README.md

 <img src="/docs/screenshots/graph.png" width="400">

-## Advanced Controls
+## Smart Controls
-Beyond basic monitoring, Potnanny also makes it possible to configure Schedules and Smart Controls of the bluetooth power outlets.
+Beyond basic monitoring, Potnanny also makes it possible to configure Schedules and Measurment Controls of the bluetooth power outlets.

-A Smart Control is like saying "When the humidity reading of a sensor is over 65%, turn the dehumidifier outlet on".
+A Measurement Control is like saying "When the humidity reading of a sensor is over 65%, turn the dehumidifier outlet on".

-Potnanny's Advanced Controls:
+Potnanny's Measurement Controls:
-- Turn *dumb* devices (humidifiers, fans, etc) into *smart* devices.
+- Turn simple devices (humidifiers, fans, etc) into *smart* devices.
 - Saves energy.
 Turning fans and dehumidifiers on only when actually needed reduces energy consumption.
-- Automate your irrigation, ventilation, and temperature controls to maintain an ideal growing environment.
+- Automate your irrigation, ventilation, and temperature controls to maintain the ideal growing environment.

 ## Reliable
 Potnanny does not rely on WiFi or cloud-connectivity.
-So even if your internet goes down, Potnanny will continue to work to control your environment.
+So even if your home internet goes down, Potnanny will continue working to maintain your environment.
 Once your Potnanny system is configured the way you want, it is very much a *set it and forget it* system.
+It is not fancy.
+It just does what you want.

 ## Supported Bluetooth Devices
-This list includes only hygrometers, soil sensors, and power outlets that we have tested and found to have good, stable communication.
+This list includes only hygrometers, soil sensors, and power outlets that we have tested and found to have good stable communication.

 - Govee H5080 Bluetooth Outlet
 - Govee H5082 Bluetooth Dual Outlet